guikarai/PE-LinuxONE/index.md

      AES CMAC |         0              0 |         0             0
       AES XTS |         0              0 |         0             0
 ```
-**Note:** Data integrity operation with sha1 and sha256 was correcly reported.
-AES is accelerated by default and is not reported because not passing by libica device driver.
+**Note:** Data integrity operation with sha1 and sha256 were correcly reported.
+AES is accelerated by default and is not reported because not passing through libica device driver.

 **Note2:** By default, scp doesn't use the best ciphers of IBM Z and LinuxONE.
 However, it is possible to specify it manually with -c option.

 Let's compare the defaut cipher performance with an optimized cipher.
 Please issue the following command:
 ```
-root@crypt06:~# scp -c aes256-ctr data.512M root@localhost:/dev/null
+root@crypt06:~# scp -c aes256-ctr data.512M localhost:/dev/null
 root@localhost's password:
 data.512M                                                           100%  512MB 256.0MB/s   00:02
 ```
-As you can see, with 256MB/S, we increased 50% the throughput.
-So, beware default settings, and use hardware accelerated ciphers by IBM Z and LinuxONE.
+As you can see, with 256MB/s, we increased the throughput by 50%.
+So, beware default settings.
+Make sure to use hardware accelerated ciphers by IBM Z and LinuxONE.

 ## Pervasive Encryption - Enabling dm-crypt to use the Hardware
 The objective of this chapter, is to protect data at rest using dm-crypt in order to encrypt volume. dm-crypt is very interresting, because it helps to encrypt data without stopping running application.